 A collection of tools for developers to find and generate codes, colors, font pairing, and icons that would complete your website beyond code.

 This tool makes it way easier to convert your PHP application into PHAR.
 In case you’re not familiar with PHAR, it is a special file extension where we can put and run our PHP application into just a single file,

 String or text manipulation is quite common in web programming, but it could also be tricky.
-This library, Strman, provides reusable functions that makes it way easier to do these common tasks.
+This library, Strman, provides reusable functions that make it way easier to do these common tasks.

-You can find function to append a text into another text, change the text case, truncate the text, and a lot more.
+You can find functions to append a text into another text, change the text case, truncate the text, and a lot more.